SeattleChris/test-site-content/README.md

 ## Architecture

-Designed to be deployed on Google Cloud Platform, using:
+To view and test InstaGram Story posts, login credentials for an Instagram account are needed.
+This application is designed to be deployed on Google Cloud Platform, using:

 Core packages required for this application: